cronin2004/scripture-service/README.md

 scripture-service
 =================

-JSNode service for retrieving bible scripture in a supported language with a pretty picture.
+NodeJS service for retrieving bible scripture in a supported language with a pretty picture and social sharing.

-Requires the following NodeJS module:
-<br>-express
-<br>-mysql